alexmill/techcamp_2017/README.md

 # verify that your local repo now has your GitHub location as its remote destination
 $ git remote -v

+# Add the files for staging, and make a local commit
+$ git add --all
+$ git commit -m "my first commit"

+# Push the files to GitHub!
+$ git push origin master
 ```

+Note you can also do all this directly on GitHub using the "Fork" button when viewing my repository's GitHub page.

 ---